daniel-fudge/aws-fargate-step-function-cloud-formation/README.md

 ### Create S3 bucket and an ECR repository
 Note you only have to do this once and you may also simply use an existing bucket and repo.
-Since you may want to keep S3 objects after the stack has been deleted, you can't make the bucket within the Cloudformation stack.
-You also can't push a Docker image into ECR through Cloudformation, so it has to be done before you deploy the Task stack that requires the ECR image.
+Since you may want to keep S3 objects after the stack has been deleted, you can't make the bucket within the CloudFormation stack.
+You also can't push a Docker image into ECR through CloudFormation, so it has to be done before you deploy the Task stack that requires the ECR image.
 Therefore the ECR repo must also be created before the stack is deployed.